-Knowledge and understanding understand and explain the role of sanitation in urban water cycle and its relation to public health and environment; , and the second develop rational approaches towards sustainable waste(water) management via pollution prevention, appropriate treatment, resources recovery and re-use on both centralized and decentralized level; understand in-depth relevant physical, chemical and biological processes, and their mutual relationships within various sanitation A a a bridge at the accordance and a components; Applying knowledge and understanding apply gained knowledge and skills in practice; prepare conceptual engineering and process design of sanitation components; apply modern tools for technology selection and carry out modelling of sanitation components; identify, develop and conduct independent research including formulation of hypotheses selection and application of research methodologies, and the formulation of conclusions and recommendations; 5. carry out desk studies, field work, and laboratory based research; 6. contribute to the development of innovative approaches to the provision of adequate and sustainable sanitation services in developing countries and countries in transition; Making judgements define and critically analyse, assess and evaluate various urban drainage and sewerage schemes, and wastewater, sludge and solid waste treatment process technologies; analyse, synthesise, integrate, interpret, and discuss both scientific and practical information in the context of various research and engineering projects including preparation of Master plans, feasibility studies and preliminary designs; Communication clearly communicate concerning both oral and written skills; Lifelong learning skills continuously acquire knowledge and assimilate and implement innovative learning methods and skills in an independent manner; operate both autonomously and in a multidisciplinary and multinational environment.
+Knowledge and 1. understand and explain the role of sanitation in urban water cycle and understanding its relation to public health and environment; 2. develop rational approaches towards sustainable waste(water) management via pollution prevention, appropriate treatment, resources recovery and re-use on both centralized and decentralized level; 3. understand in-depth relevant physical, chemical and biological processes, and their mutual relationships within various sanitation components: Applying knowledge and 1. apply gained knowledge and skills in practice: understanding 2. prepare conceptual engineering and process design of sanitation 3 components: 3. apply modern tools for technology selection and carry out modelling of sanitation components: 4. identify, develop and conduct independent research including formulation of hypotheses selection and application of research methodologies, and the formulation of conclusions and recommendations.
+5 carry out desk studies field work and laboratory based research.
+6 contribute to the development of innovative approaches to the provision 0. of adequate and sustainable sanitation services in developing countries and countries in transition.
+Making judgements 1 define and critically analyse, assess and evaluate various urban inaling judgemente drainage and sewerage schemes, and wastewater, sludge and solid waste treatment process technologies: 2 analyse synthesise integrate interpret and discuss both scientific and practical information in the context of various research and engineering projects including preparation of Master plans, feasibility studies and preliminary designs: Communication 1 clearly communicate concerning both oral and written skills: Communication oldary communicate concerning beth oral and written skills, Lifelong learning skills 1. continuously acquire knowledge and assimilate and implement innovative learning methods and skills in an independent manner; 2. operate both autonomously and in a multidisciplinary and multinational environment.

-1.2 Water Supply EngineeringAfter successful completion of the programme, graduates will be able to:
+1.2 Water Supply Engineering After successful completion of the programme, graduates will be able to:

-Knowledge and understanding 1. understand the structure of drinking water supply systems, including understanding 2. water transport, treatment and distribution; understand water quality criteria and standards, and their relation to public health, environment and urban water cycle; 3. understand in-depth occurring physical, chemical and biological phenomena and their mutual relationships, within water supply systems; 4. understand water quality concepts and their effect on treatment process selection; 5. understand the interaction of water quality and materials applied; 6. understand hydraulic concepts and their relationship to water transport in treatment plants, pipelines and distribution networks; 7. understand the importance and methods for operation and maintenance of water supply systems; 8. understand options for centralised and urban systems versus decentralized and rural systems; 9.
-Applying knowledge and understanding 1. design and to rehabilitate raw water abstraction, transport, treatment and distribution processes and systems; 2. use statistical and modelling tools for simulating, prediction of performance and operation of water supply system components; 3. conduct independent research, including formulation of hypotheses, selection and application of research methodologies, and the formulation of conclusions and recommendations; Making judgements 1. define and evaluate project alternatives on basis of chosen selection criteria; Communication 1. communicate effectively in oral and written presentations to technical and non-technical audiences.
-Lifelong learning skills 2. posses the learning skills to acquire continual knowledge in an independent manner;
+Knowledge and 1. understand the structure of drinking water supply systems, including understanding water transport, treatment and distribution; 2. understand water quality criteria and standards, and their relation to public health, environment and urban water cycle; 3. understand in-depth occurring physical, chemical and biological phenomena and their mutual relationships, within water supply systems; 4. understand water quality concepts and their effect on treatment process selection: 5. understand the interaction of water quality and materials applied; 6. understand hydraulic concepts and their relationship to water transport in treatment plants, pipelines and distribution networks; 7. understand the importance and methods for operation and maintenance of water supply systems; 8. understand options for centralised and urban systems versus decentralized and rural systems; 9. understand water supply engineering within a watershed context; Applying knowledge and 1. design and to rehabilitate raw water abstraction, transport, treatment understanding and distribution processes and systems; 2. use statistical and modelling tools for simulating, prediction of performance and operation of water supply system components; 3. conduct independent research, including formulation of hypotheses, selection and application of research methodologies, and the formulation of conclusions and recommendations; Making judgements 1. define and evaluate project alternatives on basis of chosen selection criteria; , Communication 1. communicate effectively in oral and written presentations to technical and non-technical audiences.
+Lifelong learning skills 2. posses the learning skills to acquire continual knowledge in an independent manner; . ,

-1.3 Urban Water Engineering and ManagementAfter successful completion of the programme graduates will be able to:
+1.3 Urban Water Engineering and Management After successful completion of the programme graduates will be able to: